Is Your Current Sales Methodology Living up to the Hype?

 Leverage and apply the ideas that might fit, test promising solutions, and throw everything else out.

-Over the lifespan of my recruiting career (19 years worth), I’ve had many repeat clients.
+Over the lifespan of my recruiting career (15+ years), I’ve had many repeat clients.
 Clients who’ve used me for years.

 But I’ve never had the same client twice.
 And I have yet to experience the same job market twice.